danmorgandesigns/classic/now-text.md

+**2025.04.11**

+I refactored all the pages so that the middle section will be scrollable on desktop when I add extra content, like this Now page, the Services page, and the Portfolio page.

+The top and bottom icon bars weren't the same on all the pages, so I refactored all of them and made the index page a little better, I hope.
+I have not fully tested it on my iPhone yet since I've been having such a hard time with clearing the caches and getting the current css and file to load.

 **2025.04.09**

 I pointed my domain at this site yesterday and am still finding lots of things I want to add or change.
 Today I added a Colophon to the _About Me__ page because I know some people will question my use of 1-bit icons and think I did it accidentally.
 I'm still struggling with browser caching when I'm updating content and CSS often.
 This isn't meant to be a blog, but I needed to get it out of my system.